|

 47 Our own alternative energy systems

-One of our systems is a grid intertie, the rest are
+One of our systems was a grid intertie, the rest are

 stand alone systems.

-At our location we use 12 and 24 volt d.c. fluorescent and
+At our old location we use 12 and 24 volt d.c. fluorescent and

 led lighting.